McLarenCollege/foundations_public/expression-trace-2.md

-Guess the output of the following code by writing an expression trace
+Write an expression trace for the following code.

 ```js